What is ISO 9001

 (Reference: IAF-ISO Joint Communique on Expected Outcomes for Accredited Certification to ISO 9001)

-ISO 9001:2015 promotes the adoption of a process approach when developing, implementing and improving the effectiveness of a quality management system, to enhance customer satisfaction by meeting customer requirements.
+ISO 9001:2015 promotes the adoption of a process approach when developing, implementing, and improving the effectiveness of a quality management system in order to enhance customer satisfaction by meeting customer requirements.
 Understanding and managing interrelated processes as a system contributes to the organization's effectiveness and efficiency in achieving its intended results.
 This approach enables the organization to control the interrelationship and interdependencies among the processes of the system, so that the overall performance of the organization can be enhanced.

-The process approach involves the systematic definition and management of processes, and their interactions, so as to achieve the intended results in accordance with the quality policy and strategic direction of the organization.
+The process approach involves the systematic definition and management of processes, and their interactions, in order to achieve the intended results in accordance with the quality policy and strategic direction of the organization.

 The application of the process approach in a quality management system enables: